miguelcarcamov/gpuvmem/README.md

     -T  --threshold        Threshold to calculate the spectral index image from above a certain number of sigmas in I_nu_0 -c  --copyright        Shows copyright conditions
     -w  --warranty     Shows no warranty details
-    --nopositivity     Run gpuvmem using chi2 with no posititivy restriction --apply-noise      Apply random gaussian noise to visibilities --clipping         Clips the image to positive values
+    --savemodel        Saves the model visibilities on the model column --nopositivity     Run gpuvmem using chi2 with no posititivy restriction --apply-noise      Apply random gaussian noise to visibilities --clipping         Clips the image to positive values